CenturyLinkCloud/PublicKB/Release Notes/2019/2019-09-17-cloud-platform-release-notes.md

 ##### New Origin preset tag

 Application Lifecycle Management now supports a new preset tag called Origin, which refers to the Cloud Application Manager environment URL that triggers a deployment.
-For more information about preset tags, [please refer to:](../../Cloud Application Manager/Administering Your Organization/resource-tags.md)
+For more information about preset tags, please refer to this [KB article](../../Cloud Application Manager/Administering Your Organization/resource-tags.md)

 ##### Support for the AWS Europe (Stockholm) region